Hugius/FabiEngine3D/doc/MODEL_ENTITY.md

 ## 1. General

 - The model entity is a (complex) 3D object in 3D space.
-- The entity cannot exist without having a mesh.
+- A model entity cannot exist without having a mesh.
 - A model entity uses a variety of textures for a more detailed mesh.
+- Each model can be the parent of multipe AABBs.

 ## 2. Assets